Benoît Allemane

-Benoît Allemane (born 28 December 1942) is a French actor who specializes in dubbing.
-He is the official French dub-over voice of Morgan Freeman.
-According to IMDb, he also provided the voice of King Harkinian in Link: The Faces of Evil.
+Benoît Allemane (28 December 1942 – 5 January 2025) was a French actor known for working in voice-over and dubbing roles.
+He was the official French dub-over voice of Morgan Freeman.
+He also provided the voice of King Harkinian in Link: The Faces of Evil.

+Allemane also provided the voice-over for almost every commercial and trailer of the VHS tapes by Walt Disney Home Entertainment in France.
+He died in Puteaux on 5 January 2025, eight days after his 82nd birthday.